DEVELOPING YOUR BRAND AND CONTENT MARKETING STRATEGIES

 If you haven’t yet done the brand discovery work, let’s kill two birds with one stone as we form both your brand strategy and content strategy simultaneously.

-As a brand strategist, it’s my job to distill things down so that we can identify and highlight a select few gems that your brand will emerge from.
+As a brand strategist, it’s my job to simplify things so that we can identify and amplify a select few gems that your brand will emerge from.

 This simplification strategy enables increased memorability around your brand and business.
 It also simplifies your life as a business owner. (← More of this please!!)